-Lady Argyle, Loco Linda, One Eyed Jane and Prairie City Slim are spreading the word about cancer.
-Lady Argyle was diagnosed 17 years ago, during a routine mammogram it was detected that she had breast cancer.
+Lady Argyle, One Eyed Jane, Prairie City Slim, and Sue Hell NO are spreading the word about cancer.
+Lady Argyle was diagnosed 19 years ago, during a routine mammogram it was detected that she had breast cancer.
 Thanks to early detection, good doctors and a lot of support she has beaten the dreaded disease.
-Loco Linda explained that her circumstances are a little different.
+Loco Linda explained that her circumstances were a little different.
 She was having GI symptoms and fearing dehydration she decided to go to the hospital to be checked out.
 During routine testing they didn't find the reason for her nausea and vomiting but they did find lung cancer by accident.
-She was successfully operated on and she is now a 11-year survivor.
+She was successfully operated on and she was a 11-year survivor but she did not beat the brain tumor that came later.
 One Eyed Jane presented with a sudden onset of signs that something was horribly wrong and she called her doctor right away and was seen the same day.
-Thanks to her quick action and the diligence of her doctors, she received swift treatment; with surgery, she is a 19-year survivor.
+Thanks to her quick action and the diligence of her doctors, she received swift treatment; with surgery, she is a 21-year survivor.
 So, as you see, two of the lovely ladies beat cancer by routine early detection, the other lovely lady beat it with early detection by accident but either way early detection is key.
-Prairie City Slim had his cancer diagnosed by routine yearly screening and is a 1-year survivor.
-Will Sonnet was diagnosed 4 years ago.
+Prairie City Slim had his cancer diagnosed by routine yearly screening and is a 3-year survivor.
+Will Sonnet was diagnosed 6 years ago.
 His cancer was diagnosed by routine screening and biopsy.
-With quick treatment he is a survivor.
+With quick treatment he was a survivor.
+Will Sonnet went to the hospital and less than a week he had passed away.
+Sue Hell No went to the hospital ER with severe abdominal cramping.
+She was told to go home and make an appointment with her OB/GYN.
+She did as she was instructed but the earliest appointment was 3 months away.
+She told them she would be dead before that.
+The next week she was back in the ER with the same symptoms.
+It was deemed that she needed a hysterectomy and that was when they found ovarian cancer.
+She started chemo after surgery and it was later discovered that she was having a reoccurrence of cancer.
+She had to undergo another surgery but is happy to say that she is a 29 years survivor.
+Mustang Major's doctor was concerned with a rising PSA (prostate test) and in October 2004 the fear was confirmed by biopsy.
+He was given several options for treatment.
+He did research and with the help of his son that was in England working IT for a cancer research hospital, he decided on radiation implants.
+In Mustang Major own words: "I am cancer free!
+Thanks to early detection, and reasoned selective treatment, I am a survivor."
+It couldn't be said better, for all of our survivors!!